daviddam1/HCI-2023-24/misc/README.md

-# Misc
+# Miscellaneous Files

-Store any miscellaneous files related to the project in this directory.
+Miscellaneous files related to the project in this directory.